-After retirement, creating a schedule for your day to day life can easily be done.
+Updated May, 2021 – After retirement, creating a schedule for your day to day life can easily be done.
 What is more difficult is creating a schedule that is fulfilling and enriches your life.
-Finding ways to volunteer and get involved in your community can be both beneficial and rewarding.
+Finding ways to volunteer and and help out through community service can be both beneficial and rewarding.

 Why should seniors volunteer?
-Volunteering helps improve mental health, offers socialization, promotes physical and mental stimulation, and gives a sense of purpose and meaning.
-These are all concepts important to seniors and their health.
+Volunteering helps improve mental health, offers social engagement, and the chance to learn new skills.
+It promotes physical and mental stimulation, and gives a sense of purpose and meaning.
+These are all important contributions to senior’s health and quality of life.

-A study done at Wharton College showed that we feel less rushed when we give our time to others.
-It gives us a sense of feeling like we have even more time.
-This is a huge benefit to seniors who are looking to find fulfillment and still enjoy their time.
+Another positive effect is that volunteering makes us feel like time slows down.
+A recent study done at Wharton College showed that we feel less rushed when we give our time to others.
+This is a huge benefit to seniors who are looking to gain a sense of accomplishment and still enjoy their free time.

 Why Do Older Adults Volunteer?

-Volunteering is a great way to get involved in a community and help others while opening a new chapter in your book.
+- Volunteering is a great way to get involved in a community and help others while opening a new chapter in your book.
 Maybe you always loved kids and wanted to be a teacher, but instead you ended up in a 9-5 office job.
-Volunteering to work with local kids in educational programs will allow you to accomplish something you didn’t get to do while you were in the 40 hour work week grind.
+Volunteering to work with local kids in educational programs will allow you to accomplish something you didn’t get to do during the work week grind of your professional life.

-Volunteering can often make you feel like you’re making a fresh start in life.
+- Volunteering can often make you feel like you’re making a fresh start in life.
 It will also allow you to pursue passions that invigorate you while you make meaningful changes in someone else’s life.
-Older adults get a lot out of all aspects of volunteering.
+Older people get a lot out of all aspects of volunteering.

-When seniors can’t participate in daily activities to stimulate their minds and bodies, it can lead to depression and an overall decline in physical and mental health.
-On the other hand, volunteering helps to reduce stress, it offers stimulation and socialization, and allows you the satisfaction of knowing that you made a contribution to the world.
+- When seniors can’t participate in daily activities to stimulate their minds and bodies, it can lead to depression and an overall decline in physical and mental health.
+On the other hand, volunteering for a worthy cause helps to reduce stress.
+It offers mental stimulation and social interaction and allows you the satisfaction of knowing that you made a contribution to the world.

-Being of service to others is also good for your physical health.
+- Being of service to others also has physical health benefits.
 A Carnegie Mellon study found that, in adults over age 50, “Those who had volunteered at least 200 hr in the 12 months prior to baseline were less likely to develop hypertension.”

-Volunteering can also help bridge the gap between different generations.
+Volunteering can also help bridge the generation gap between seniors and young people.
 This is beneficial to everyone involved.
-The Foster Grandparent program offers seniors the chance to provide tutoring to children, mentoring, and a positive role model.
+The Foster Grandparent program offers older volunteers the chance to provide tutoring to children, mentoring, and a positive role model.

 Plus, volunteering with young children has a way of bringing out the child in the senior again.
-Working with and volunteering with teens and young adults allows seniors to talk with young people who will bring a different perspective and energy to their lives.
+Working with and volunteering with teens and young adults allows seniors to talk with younger people who will bring a different perspective and new energy to their lives.

 What Are The Different Types Of Volunteering?